Cigarette Smoking: Health Risks and How to Quit (PDQ®)

 - Quitting smoking improves health in smokers of all ages.

 - Different ways to quit smoking have been studied.
 The following are the most common methods used to help smokers quit:

-- There are new and different types of tobacco products.
+- There are new and different types of tobacco and nicotine products.

 - Cancer prevention clinical trials are used to study ways to prevent cancer.

 - New ways to help smokers quit are being studied in clinical trials.